 Hebrew Union College-Jewish Institute of Religion, the Reform Movement’s North American seminary, is the first and largest Jewish seminary on the continent, with four campuses in the United States and Israel.
 In addition to ordaining rabbis and cantors, HUC-JIR and its Reform counterparts in Germany and the U.K. also train Jewish educators, nonprofit professionals, and pastoral counselors.

 Congregational membership in the Union for Reform Judaism (URJ) provides access to these and other offerings available from the larger, global Reform Movement:

-- Membership in professional associations and employee pension programs for its clergy, educators, and other professionals;
+- Membership in professional associations and employee pension programs for clergy, educators, and other professionals

-- NFTY- The Reform Jewish Youth Movement, a vibrant network of temple youth groups for Jewish teenagers in grades six through 12;
+- NFTY- The Reform Jewish Youth Movement, a vibrant network of temple youth groups for Jewish teenagers in grades 6-12.

-- Travel, study, and work programs in Israel for Jewish teenagers and young adults; and
+- Travel, study, and work programs in Israel for Jewish teenagers and young adults

 Fostering professional connections and sharing resources to strengthen financial resource development in congregations across North America.

 With almost 600 members, the ACC, through its support for and cultivation of excellence among ordained and certified cantors, strengthens Reform Jewish life in North America.
 ACC cantors are equipped to be attentive to the joys and challenges that members within a congregation face in their lives, using their unique calling to music and prayer as well as their shared responsibilities to offer congregational spiritual leadership.
 ACC members help lead their congregations and, by extension, the Reform Jewish movement in North America, to a bright future.